If you’re putting in a lot of time and effort at the gym to develop and define your chest muscles but are not seeing enough results, what do you do?

 It’s the sort of bodyweight chest workout that you can do from just about anywhere whenever you have some free time.

-Why should you care — beyond wanting to strengthen and build your chest — about increasing overall muscle strength?
-Here are several important benefits you might not have known:
+Why should you care about increasing overall muscle strength?
+Here are several important benefits you may not have known:

 One of the interesting things about push-ups is that many people go about them the wrong way.
 And if your technique is off, you won’t get the results you want.